stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 02 (P1L2) - Text Browser Exercise (Analysis).md

 _LinesVisible indicates the contents of the ViewPort that must come from the FileManager.
 Those lines are determined by the position of the ScrollBar handle.
 How might this be expressed?_

 `linesVisible` = from `topPositionHandle` to (`topPositionHandle` + `windowSize`)

+### Handle Association Quiz

+_The final property we must describe has to do with the size of the handle if the ScrollBar.
+How might this property be described as a relationship amongst components?_

+`handleProportion = (numberOfLinesDisplayed / fileSize)`